MatthewManary/dailyJournal/README.md

-Daily journal/blog using node express
+Daily journal/blog using node express and EJS